 1 word: whew.
-Monday’s OVER!
+Monday’s over (and OMG, yum, Chili Verde!
+Ok, that was 4 words.
+Anyway.)
 That’s always a relief, no?
 I was actually super busy today, and sat in my chair for FAR too long, but it flew by.
 The sun was hiding and the wind was whipping all afternoon too, which didn’t leave me feeling antsy and wanting to get outside.
 Always a bonus.

 After work I hopped over to the gym where I worked it:

 So, sad story.
 I did the exact same workout at the hotel I stayed at last week and after I got done I was all, “Dang!
 That was SO easy – go me!”
 Then I looked down and realized that I had set the incline to NEGATIVE 1% instead of POSTIVE 1%.
 Aka, I was running downhill the entire time.
 No wonder it was so easy!!

 Needless to say, today’s run was a tad bit more difficult and I semi felt like throwing up a little during those last 5 minutes.
 But, my inner Jillian Michaels kicked in and screamed “Anyone can do anything for 5 minutes!” and so I did…but I was glad to be done!

 Luscious cornbread made it all worth it, too.
 Oh yeah, baby.
 Last night I whipped up tonight’s dinner of Chili Verde & Buttermilk Cornbread, that I just had to re-heat and eat tonight!

 I’m actually really thankful that this cornbread made it through the night.
 Ben and I were both attacking it like heathen’s when it was warm and fresh out of the oven – it is soooo unbelievably good!
 Last night: